 About Kaj

 Senior technologist with a particular interest in how data and AI is used to empower vulnerable groups and individuals.
-I have a background in astrophysics, data science and software development.
+I have a background in astrophysics, data science and software development, and I love shiny things.

 Social Impact